-Email us a copy of your testimony to [email protected] Regarding file type, while we accept .doc, .docx, .pdf, and .ppt files, we prefer to receive .pdf files for ease of sharing on our meeting materials website.
-If possible, we request that you name your file using the following format: Year-Month-Day of Public Meeting-Public Testimony-First Name Last Name-Subject
+Email us a copy of your testimony to [email protected] Regarding file type, we prefer to receive .pdf files, but we also accept .doc, .docx, and .ppt file types.
+If possible, we request that you name your file using the following format: Year-Month-Day of Public Meeting-TESTIMONY-First Name Last Name-Subject

 In Sum: What to Expect

-After Signing Up: You can expect a confirmation email no later than 24 hours after signing up.
-However, if you sign up on a Friday after 5:30 p.m. or over the weekend, you can expect a response on Monday.
+After Signing Up: You can expect a confirmation email no later than 24 business hours after signing up.

 48-hours before (the Monday before the public meeting at 5:30 pm): The sign-up period will close.
 If you sign up after the deadline, you will receive an email stating that you did not meet the deadline and will not be able to testify live.
 Again, we invite you to submit written testimony instead if you do not make the deadline.

-24-hours before (the Tuesday before the public meeting): You will receive an email from us with the Zoom link and meeting logistics.
+24-hours before (the Tuesday before the public meeting): You will receive an email from us with the meeting logistics.

 Meeting Recordings and Archives

-- Public meetings also air at a later date on District Knowledge Network (DKN), Comcast Channel 99, RCN Channel 18, and Fios Channel 12.
+- Public meetings are live-streamed on District Knowledge Network (DKN), Comcast Channel 99, RCN Channel 18, and Fios Channel 12.